Aalto University - Shaping the Future

 Aalto University is the leading university in Finland.
-With six schools, more than 20,000 students and 5,000 staff members, it is one of Finland's largest universities.
+With six schools, around 20,000 students and 4,500 staff members, it is one of Finland's largest universities.
 The university has a strong focus on innovation and holds the ‘Triple Crown’ of accreditations – AACSB, AMBA and EQUIS – an accolade shared by only 0.5% of universities worldwide.

 Aalto University is strongly future-oriented, while building on the combined 300-year history of three highly-regarded universities.
 The university was created in 2010 through the merger of Helsinki University of Technology (established 1849), Helsinki School of Economics (established 1904), and the University of Art and Design Helsinki (established 1871).

 The establishment of Aalto University was a flagship project in Finland’s higher education reform.
 The aim was to create an innovative university merging science and technology, art and design, and business and economics.

 The university is named in honor of Alvar Aalto, the prominent Finnish architect, designer and entrepreneur.
 Aalto’s achievements in technology, economics and art exemplify the spirit of integrated knowledge which is the foundation of Aalto University.
 Alvar Aalto is a renowned alumnus of the former Helsinki University of Technology, and was instrumental in designing a large part of the university's main campus in Otaniemi.